ahdis/test.ahdis.ch/MobileAccessGateway.md

 In the following description the actors on the Documedis side and the transactions are considered.
 In the use case it is assumed that the patient has already opened an EPR.

 ![Headers](https://github.com/ahdis/test.ahdis.ch/blob/master/images/MobileAccessGateway.png)
-*Fig. 1: Mobile Access Gateway (testscope with yellow background)*
+*Fig. 1: Mobile Access Gateway*

 The examples for the transactions (http requests) can be tested with the following server:
 @host = http://test.ahdis.ch/fhir

 ## How to get the MPI-PID of the patient

-**Mobile Patient Identifier Crossreference Query [ITI-83]** A mobile app (Documedis) wants to access (read or write) documents, which requires the **MPI-PID** of the patient.
+### Mobile Patient Identifier Crossreference Query [ITI-83]

+A mobile app (Documedis) wants to access (read or write) documents, which requires the **MPI-PID** of the patient.

 The Mobile Patient Identifier Crossreference Query is used by an app in the Swiss EPR to query with the local identifier the MPI and get the corresponding MPI-PID and the EPR-SPID identifier for the patient.

-**Actor:** PMIR Patient Identifier Crossreference Consumer **Role:** Queries the Patient Identifier Crossreference Manager for the MPI-PID and EPR-SPID.
+**Actor:** PMIR Patient Identifier Crossreference Consumer
+**Role:** Queries the Patient Identifier Crossreference Manager for the MPI-PID and EPR-SPID.

 **Message Example**: